vineelko/patina/docs/src/dxe_core/synchronization.md

 # Synchronization

-UEFI does not support true multi-threaded operation; in general, all interaction with the Rust DXE Core is expected to take place on a single processor thread.
+UEFI does not support true multi-threaded operation; in general, all interaction with the Patina DXE Core is expected to take place on a single processor thread.
 UEFI does permit that single thread to have multiple "tasks" executing simultaneously at different "Task Priority Levels[^events_and_tpl]."

 Routines executing at a higher TPL may interrupt routines executing at a lower TPL.
-Both routines may access Rust DXE Core Services, so global state in the Rust DXE Core, such such as the protocol database, event database, dispatcher state, etc. must be protected against simultaneous access.
+Both routines may access Patina DXE Core Services, so global state in the Patina DXE Core, such such as the protocol database, event database, dispatcher state, etc. must be protected against simultaneous access.

-The primary way this is implemented in the Rust DXE Core is via the `TplMutex` structure.
+The primary way this is implemented in the Patina DXE Core is via the `TplMutex` structure.

 [^events_and_tpl]: See [Event, Timer, and Task Priority Services](events.md#event-timer-and-task-priority-services) elsewhere in this book, as well as